Is a Signature Still Useful?

 It’s the one satisfying flourish of personality you’re allowed at the foot of a neatly-typed business letter.
 It’s the scribble in a greetings card that shows a loved one is thinking of you.
 It’s the autograph you first honed as a teenager in the demi-expectation you’d become a pop star or a sporting hero.

 There’s an expectation that it should be a thing of grace and dignity.
-When Jack Lew was proposed as US Treasury Secretary – meaning his signature would appear on all dollar bills – there was widespread mockery of his looping, corkscrew-like imprint.
+When Jack Lew was proposed as US Treasury Secretary – meaning his signature would appear on all dollar bills – there was a widespread mockery of his looping, corkscrew-like imprint.
 President Barack Obama announced, apparently only semi-jokingly: “Jack assures me that he is going to work to make at least one letter legible in order not to debase our currency.”

 UK Business Secretary Vince Cable’s minimalist designation – a line and a dot, more smiley face than calligraphy – was widely mocked.
 People expect more from their leaders’ handwriting.